Scleralcyonacea: Etymology

-History
+Taxonomy

 A clade combining (primarily) the Calcaxonia, the Pennatulacea and the Helioporacea was identified (but not named) as early as in a 2006 study and in several later studies; it was usually called informally the Calcaxonia-Pennatulacea clade or the Pennatulacea-Calcaxonia clade.

 In 2019, G. C. Williams proposed (only optionally) calling the Calcaxonia-Pennatulacea clade Calcaxonia (sensu lato), but other authors did not adopt this naming proposal.

 The phylogenetic study McFadden et al. 2022 assigned the name Scleralcyonacea and the rank of an order to the Calcaxonia-Pennatulacea clade.
 The study found Octocorallia to be divided into two monophyletic lineages (both identified already by some earlier studies), which the study established as the orders Scleralcyonacea and Malacalcyonacea.
 Scleralcyonacea was found to contain: